thelfer/tfel/docs/web/tfel-material.md

 The ellipsoid is parametrized by its semi-axis lengths \(a,b,c\) but also by its axis orientations.
 The functions then return the localisation tensors taking into account the orientations.
-There are also, when the medium is anisotropic, `computeAnisotropicLocalisationTensor` and `computePlainStrainAnisotropicLocalisationTensor`.
+There are also, when the medium is anisotropic, `computeAnisotropicLocalisationTensor` and `computePlaneStrainAnisotropicLocalisationTensor`.
 These functions are introduced by the header
 `AnisotropicEshelbyTensor.hxx`.

-## Homogenization schemes
+## Homogenization schemes for biphasic microstructures

 Different schemes are implemented and return the homogenized stiffness of the material.
 These schemes are introduced by the header `LinearHomogenizationSchemes.hxx`.